Lcarv20/Weather-App--Udacity/README.md

 1. nodemon

-- note: "API key is not included in this project"
+- note: "API key is not included in this project, to test you must create a .env file on the root directory and create the API_KEY variable with the api key from openweather"

 ## Explanation